 MCU Grade Replacement Policy: Per federal regulations, any grade earned toward a student's degree must count in an SAP evaluation.
-While under MCU's Grade Replacement Policy, the F grade may be replaced on a student's adjusted GPA on their MCU transcript, the GPA used for Title IV SAP evaluations does take the original F grade into account.
+While under MCU's Grade Replacement Policy, a non-passing grade may be replaced on a student's adjusted GPA on their MCU transcript, the GPA used for Title IV SAP evaluations does take the original non-passing grade into account.

-Evaluations of SAP for graduate students will be conducted at the end of every 15 academic week semester.
+Evaluations of SAP for graduate students will be conducted at the end of every 15 academic week trimester, and again at the end of the payment period.
 Academic progress of Title IV graduate students will be evaluated by the Financial Aid Department, and conveyed to relevant departments such as the Registrar, Student Finances, and the Coaching Department.
 The academic year for Title IV graduate students is defined as 45 weeks, comprising of two 22.5-week payment periods.

-Maximum and Minimum Time Frames: Graduate students will naturally need to take more than the minimum number of credits per semester for some semesters in order to complete within stated time frames, but the maximum and minimum time frame remains 4 years and 2 years, respectively, and this will align with the proposed major maps.
+Maximum and Minimum Time Frames: Graduate students will naturally need to take more than the minimum number of credits per trimester for some trimesters in order to complete within stated time frames, but the maximum and minimum time frame remains 4 years and 2 years, respectively, and this will align with the proposed major maps.

-Students must also be on pace to complete their program within 150% of the length of the program.
+Graduate Students must also be on pace to complete their program within 150% of the length of the program.